IBA Flight Skills

 Head up side slide is a skill in itself that will be used in conjunction with other head up flying skills especially for moving around other flyers and positioning yourself within a group.
 Unlike the other basic head up flying moves, it is unlikely that you will have learned the basics of this skill during your progression.
 However, with having control of the other movements such as turns and upward and downward movement, side slides will be a straight-forward skill to learn.
 The techniques outlined here will help to identify the specific areas of focus in order to create smooth side slides.

-Head Up Transitions
+Head Up Front Flip

 Name Description